informalsystems/quartz/docs/getting_started.md

 make start-docker-container
 ```

-If using docker it will pre-configure a few keys (admin, alice, etc.) and allocate funds to them.
+If will pre-configure a few keys (admin, alice, etc.) and allocate funds to them.
+The default sending account for quartz txs is `admin`.

 If building from source, you'll need to initialize the accounts yourself.
 See
 the guide on [setting up a CosmWasm chain](/docs/wasmd_setup.md) and then return
 back here.

 ## Local Testnet Without SGX